-If you have employees AND you restore your workforce to the same level it was as of February 15, 2020 (no more than a 10% reduction) before December 31, 2020.
+The loan is forgivable if you restore your workforce to the same level it was as of February 15, 2020 (no more than a 10% reduction) before December 31, 2020.
 However, if you have employees that turn down you offer to come back to work at the same hours and wages as before the pandemic, you can exclude them from the calculation.
 Also, you may still be able to receive full loan forgiveness even if you don't fully restore your workforce, if you are able to document that you are unable to restore your workforce because:

-- 1. You are unable to find qualified employees - You are unable to restore business operations to the same level as you were on February 15, 2020 due to COVID-19 related operating restrictions.
+- 3. You are unable to find qualified employees - 4.
+You are unable to restore business operations to the same level as you were on February 15, 2020 due to COVID-19 related operating restrictions.